insightindustry/census-geocoder/docs/glossary.rst

     The period in time when the geographic data was snapshotted for use / return by the `Census Geocoder API`_.

+  Census Block
+    The single smallest element in the :ref:`core geographic hierarchy <core_geographic_hierarchy>` is the **Census Block**.
+This is the most granular geographical area for which the US Census Bureau reports data, and is the smallest geographic unit where data is available for 100% of its resident population.

+  Census Data
+    This is information that is collected from the Constitutionally-mandated decennial census, which collects information from 100% of residents in the United States.

   Forward Geocoding
     Also known as :term:`geocoding`, a process that identifies a specific canonical location based on its street address.